top of page

 What does the evaluation process look like?
 What is the Tender Evaluation Board (TEB)?

-First stage: The Tender Opening Board (TOB) takes place after the submission deadline is closed and it assesses if all formal requirements have been met.
+First stage: The Tender Opening Board (TOB) takes place immediately after the submission deadline is closed and it assesses if all formal requirements have been met.
 This is a very important step to remain in the application process.

 What are the evaluation criteria for the Tender Evaluation Board (TEB)?

-The criteria used by the TEB to evaluate projects submitted to the Open Call (2025) are included in Table 3 of the Open Call Document.
-The criteria, and their respective weighting factors are Background and Experience (25%), Research and Technology Developments (30%), Commercial Opportunities and Potential Socio-economic Impact (25%), and Activity and Management Proposal (20%).
+The criteria used by the TEB to evaluate projects submitted to Open Call 2026 are included in Table 2 of the Open Call Document.
+The criteria, and their respective weighting factors are Background and Experience (20%), Research and Technology Developments (25%), Commercial Opportunities and Potential Socio-Economic Impact (20%), Activity and Management Proposal (20%), and Alignment with Objectives (10%).
+For returning, applicants, please note that this differs slightly to Open Call 1 ("Open Call 2025").

 If an application is accepted, how long does it take to sign a contract with ESA Phi-Lab Ireland?

-After approval from the TEB, the Applicant will be invited to a Contract Signing Meeting with ESA Phi-Lab Ireland.
+After approval from the TEB, the applicant will be invited to a Contract Signing Meeting with ESA Phi-Lab Ireland.
 This is expected to take place within a few weeks of the completion of the TEB.
-This may be delayed due to external factors including any successful Applicant providing any required information (e.g. tax compliance, etc.)
+This may be delayed due to external factors including any successful applicant providing any required information (e.g. tax compliance, etc.)

-How many projects does ESA Phi-Lab Ireland expect to fund in this Open Call (2025)?
+How many projects does ESA Phi-Lab Ireland expect to fund in this Open Call 2026?

 MISCELLANEOUS